integreat-io/integreat-transporter-mongodb/README.md

 The data returns from `GET` actions will be the retrieved documents, while for `SET` and `DELETE` actions the data will be result stats in the form of `{ modifiedCount: 1, insertedCount: 2, deletedCount: 0 }`.

+`GET` actions will also return a `totalCount` in the `params` object of the response, with the total number of documents matching the query.
+This is useful for paged queries.

 After including the `mongodb` transporter in your resources object, you still need to configure your service to use it.